csdms/ivy/lessons/shell/index.md

 The command prompt (or shell prompt) is where we enter commands into a terminal.
 It's typically denoted with a dollar sign `$`.

-We use a terminal in a **read-evaluate-print loop (REPL)**;
+We use a terminal in a [read-evaluate-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) (REPL);
-that is, when we enter a command at the prompt, the shell
+that is, when we enter a command at the prompt, the shell:

 1. reads the command
 1. evaluates the command